-- When sharing a locator created with the Create Address Locator tool to the portal, you must be logged in, with publisher or administrator privileges, to ArcGIS Enterprise 10.5 or later that has at least one federated server.
+- When sharing a locator created with the Create Address Locator tool to the portal, you must be logged in, with publisher or administrator privileges, to ArcGIS Enterprise 10.5 with at least one federated server.
 However, ArcGIS Enterprise 10.9 will be the last release to support sharing locators to the portal created with Create Address Locator tool.
 Locators should be re-created in ArcGIS Pro 2.3 or later with the Create Locator tool.

-- When sharing a locator created with the Create Locator tool to the portal, you must be logged in, with publisher or administrator privileges, to ArcGIS Enterprise 10.6.1 or later that has at least one federated server.
+- When sharing a locator created with the Create Locator tool to the portal, you must be logged in, with publisher or administrator privileges, to ArcGIS Enterprise 10.6.1 or later with at least one federated server.

-- When sharing a locator based on the Parcel role created with the Create Locator tool or a locator created with the Create Feature Locator tool, you must be logged in, with publisher or administrator privileges, to ArcGIS Enterprise 10.8 or later that has at least one federated server.
+- When sharing a locator based on the Parcel role created with the Create Locator tool or a locator created with the Create Feature Locator tool, you must be logged in, with publisher or administrator privileges, to ArcGIS Enterprise 10.8 or later with at least one federated server.

-- When sharing a locator created with the Create Locator tool with the Precision Type parameter set to Global Extra High or Local Extra High, you must be logged in, with publisher or administrator privileges, to ArcGIS Enterprise 10.8.1 or later that has at least one federated server.
+- When sharing a locator created with the Create Locator tool with the Precision Type parameter set to Global Extra High or Local Extra High, you must be logged in, with publisher or administrator privileges, to ArcGIS Enterprise 10.8.1 or later with at least one federated server.